 2.4.
+GSR Part 1 (Rev. 1) [6] establishes requirements for the roles and responsibilities of competent authorities.
 Requirement 2 of GSR Part 1 (Rev. 1) [6] states:

 "The government shall establish and maintain an appropriate governmental, legal and regulatory framework for safety within which responsibilities are clearly allocated."